Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 - List your transferable skills

-- Be sure to include any pertinent software and language skills
+- Be sure to include any pertinent software and language proficiency

 Volunteer/Internship experience:

-- Include any relevant experience you’ve gained through volunteer work or internships
+- Include any relevant experience you’ve gained through volunteering or internships

-- Highlight any accomplishments or responsibilities you fulfilled in these roles
+- Note any achievements or responsibilities you fulfilled in these positions.

 References: